AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-d365.md

 ## Prerequisites

-Before performing the pre-integration setup in this document, it is assumed that you have already provisioned and have admin access to your organization’s Microsoft Dynamics 365 instance.
+Before performing the pre-integration setup in this document, it is assumed that you have already provisioned and have admin access to your organization's Microsoft Dynamics 365 instance.
 If this has not happened, then you will need to get in contact with Microsoft customer support to complete Dynamics 365 provisioning.

 If you are configuring the integration for both staging and production environments, you will need to perform the steps below for both your staging and production Dynamics 365 instances.
 A few instructions below vary slightly depending if you are configuring a stage or production Dynamics 365 instance (e.g., for production instance, select "prod" for `<stage or prod>`)